meronz/meronz.github.io/src/content/blog/learning-yocto-part-1.md

 ---
 title: Learning Yocto — Part 1
-excerpt: In recent years, the way we work has undergone a significant transformation, largely due to advancements in technology and changing attitudes toward work-life balance.
-One of the most notable changes has been the rise of remote work, allowing employees to work from the comfort of their own homes.
+excerpt: Learn how to create and optimize a custom image for a Raspberry Pi board using Yocto.
+This guide covers the installation, configuration, and building process.
 publishDate: 'Sep 10 2017'
 tags:
   - Embedded
   - Linux
   - Guide
-seo:
-  image:
-    src: '/post-1.jpg'
-    alt: A person standing at the window
 ---

 If you ask students around IT schools or universities what’s the first Linux-based board they think of, most of them will answer “Raspberry Pi!”.
 Being this cheap (the Zero model costs around 5$!), more and more people are tinkering with Linux boards building basic weather stations or home automation systems.
 Part of the merit in this is taken by a readily-available and complete operating system.

 As we know, Raspberry Pi comes in fact with a full-fledged Debian operating system.
 But where’s the fun in using pre-built images?
 You could instead spend some nights to create your own linux-based operating system!
 Building the cross-compilation toolchain, managing all that dependencies… sounds difficult, right?
 What if I told you there’s another way, a much easier way?

 The scope of this series will be the creation and optimization of a custom image for a Raspberry Pi board with **Yocto**.
 I will be using the Pi2 version but as we will see, there’s not much of a difference for other boards.
-The [Yocto Project](https://www.yoctoproject.org/) takes care of the grunt work involved in this kind of things, leaving the user to the customization of the *reference distribution*.
+The [Yocto Project](https://www.yoctoproject.org/) takes care of the grunt work involved in this kind of things, leaving the user to the customization of the _reference distribution_.

-It’s big and well-documented project and there is a lot to know about it but, instead of giving you the four hours introduction, I prefer the *hands-on approach*, that meaning not everything will be discussed in detail.
+It’s big and well-documented project and there is a lot to know about it but, instead of giving you the four hours introduction, I prefer the _hands-on approach_, that meaning not everything will be discussed in detail.
 For more detailed answers, refer to the official [Mega-manual](https://www.yoctoproject.org/docs/2.3.1/mega-manual/mega-manual.html).

 ## Installing Yocto